fdojurado/SDWSN-controller/docs/source/tutorials/wireless_sensor_network_deployment.rst

         $ source venv/bin/activate

 #.
-Navigate to the simple controller tutorial directory.
+Navigate to the long-run tutorial directory.

     .. code-block:: console

-        $ cd examples/simple-controller
+        $ cd tutorials/reinforcement_learning/long_run

 #.
 Prepare the configuration file (JSON) for the controller.
-In this case, we will use the default configuration file provided in the repository with the below modifications.
+In this case, we will use the below configuration.

     .. code-block:: json